IAAA-Lab/Metadata-Monitoring/README.md

 ```
 node-v
 ```
-## 2. Installation of dependencies in the backend and front end
+### 2. Installation of dependencies in the backend and front end
-First, we need to install depedencies at the backend from a terminal
+First, we need to clone the software at 'master' brand.
+After this, we must install depedencies at the backend from a terminal
 ```
 cd backend
 npm install